The Chronicles of Pern: First Fall: The Ford of Red Hanrahan

 Years after the colony secured refuge in "Fort Hold" by expanding a cavern system on the Northern Continent, venerable animal husbandman Red Hanrahan leads the establishment of a second hold, a few days north in the same mountain range.
-The migrating people and livestock face the dangerous crossing of a rising river at "Red's Ford", which gives its name to the second city, as it were: Rua Atha (Irish Gaelic), later Ruatha Hold.
+The migrating people and livestock face the dangerous crossing of a rising river at "Red's Ford", which gives its name to the second city: Rua Atha (Irish Gaelic), later Ruatha Hold.